simonsobs/sisock/README.md

 > gets pushed to the public DockerHub.

 A default configuration can be found in the `templates` directory.
-You will need first to run `setup-tls.sh` to generate encryption certificates in `templates/.crossbar`
+You will need first to run `setup_tls.py` to generate encryption certificates in `templates/.crossbar`

 > **Important**: the ‘common name’ (CN) of the certificate should be